Why didn't Houston evacuate?

 "He was right when he said, 'I don't want 6.5 million people on flooded roadways and dying in their cars,'" Myers said.

-"You can't move a city like Houston with 6 hours' notice," he added.
+"You can't move a city like Houston with six hours' notice," he added.
 "But people shouldn't need an evacuation order if they live in a flood plain and they see 25 inches of rain coming.

 "The fact that they didn't even get a voluntary evacuation order ... may have led people to stay because there was not even a nudge from local officials."